NikshepShetty/CapFlow/README.md

 ### Hashtag Generation Model

-The hashtag generation function in `app.py` uses KeyBERT, an unsupervised keyword extraction method that leverages BERT embeddings to identify keywords that best represent the underlying text.
+The hashtag generation function in `app.py` uses KeyBERT (Khan et al., 2022), an unsupervised keyword extraction method that leverages BERT embeddings to identify keywords that best represent the underlying text.
 The process consists of three main steps:

 1. Candidate keyword extraction: Uses Scikit-Learn's Count Vectorizer to obtain a list of candidate n-grams, ranking them based on their frequency in the original document.